Monster girl

-A monster girl is a fictional trope of a woman who is or shares visual traits with a monster.
+A monster girl is a fictional trope of a girl or young woman who is or shares visual traits with a monster.
 The trope is historically used strictly negatively and antagonistically as a representation of an ugly, cruel, or deceitful woman; such incarnations often have the woman hide her monstrous traits to deceive others.
 More recent works of media often depict monster girls neutrally, as merely another race of people, or positively, with their monstrous traits being a type of superpower they use to help others.
-Monster girls also feature prominently in anime and manga, in which they are often sexualized as a form of monster erotica.
+Monster girls also feature prominently in anime and manga, in which their depiction ranges between humanization and body positivity as a form of female empowerment, to sexualized objectification as a form of monster erotica.
+Monstrous women and girls in popular culture to become representatives of women who not only deviate from the norm, but stand out.

 Overview

 Historically, media has depicted monstrous women as villains, or if not, then less monstrous than males of equivalent ability.
 In anime, the magical girl genre featured girls with transformation abilities, however, they depicted the heroines increasing in beauty as their power grew.
 Additionally, western superheroines were depicted with more sexualized transformations than their male counterparts, such as She-Hulk, who was depicted in revealing bodysuits even after transforming.

 If a monster girl was not attractive, it usually indicated their powers had become too great for her to control, a trope that dates back thousands of years to Medusa and Scylla of Greek mythology.
 This ultimately reduced the complexity of these characters in comparison to their male counterparts, who had to grapple with their repulsive appearances.

 More modern works have begun featuring heroines with beastly or terrifying transformations, one prominent example of which is Marceline the Vampire Queen from Adventure Time, who can turn into various demonic forms to help her friends.
 Other unsexualized "monster girl" characters include Kipo of Kipo and the Age of Wonderbeasts, a 13-year-old girl with mega jaguar transformation powers, Amanda (a.k.a.
 Monster Girl) from Invincible, who can transform into a giant, green, troll-like monster, and Iara Dos Santos of the Marvel Comics universe, who can become a humanoid great white shark.